Will Fusion Power ever work?

 Tokamak Fusion Reactors

-After decades of research, most efforts towards fusion power are based on magnetic confinement fusion with tokamak devices.
-The ITER machine, in construction since 2010, is the latest such device and it is planned to follow on with a number of demonstration fusion power plants before the final goal of commercial fusion power plants.
+Most efforts towards fusion power rely on magnetic confinement with tokamaks and ITER is the latest such device in construction.
+It is planned to be followed with demonstration power plants before the final achievement of commercial fusion power.

 Breeder Blanket